Wauchope, New South Wales: Layout

 The township is set out along the southern bank of the Hastings River with the back drop of Bago Mountain further south.

 The main street is High Street (a small section of the Oxley Highway), running generally westward through the town after coming east from Port Macquarie and across the North Coast railway line.
 The main street includes the Co-op general store (previously Parkers) and a number of smaller businesses and local bank branches.
 At the corner of Hastings Street is the local post office.
 Further up the main street is the town clock, a legacy of the days the town was the centre of the Hastings Shire local government area.
 Back along Hastings Street is the Co-op supermarket as well as the court house.
 In 2009 work commenced on the rebuilding of this supermarket.
 The old building was completely demolished and a much larger and more modern structure was completed and opened in 2010.

 Heritage building on Cameron Street in Wauchope NSW.

 The main cross street is Cameron Street.
 The Hastings Hotel is on the south-east corner of Cameron and High and the Star Hotel is a short distance north.
 The RSL club is another 100 m north.
 Cameron Street leads to the Hastings River.
 A wharf was built at the northern end of Cameron Street for shipping produce downstream to Port Macquarie, but this no longer exists.

 South of the main shopping area is the Wauchope Golf Course and Country Club, which occupies a premium site within the middle of the town.
 Further west is Timbertown, on the edge of large tracts of forestry land leading into the Bago Mountain area.
+Timbertown closed in early 2026.

 East of the main shopping area is the railway line from Sydney.
 The Hastings dairy and milk factory is located close to the point where the railway line crosses the Hastings River.